 Then, over the winter the Bone Broth fast started popping up in my Instagram feed, everywhere.
-The intriguing thing about bone broth is, due to its stalwart status as a base for nearly all delicious food.
+The intriguing thing about this craze is, due to its stalwart status as a base for nearly all delicious food.
 It’s healthful, tasty, and disguises itself as a near-soup, so what better to fast with?

 I know that this diet phenomena is nothing new, especially in the Paleo world, but as the offering continues to expand, I am starting to believe that bone broth life is here to stay.

 Bone broth is made by simmering bones in water for long periods of time, which extracts gelatin, protein and trace minerals into the broth.
-Traditionally, bone broth requires a low and slow simmer for at least 18 hours.
-To make bone broth the right way, you can’t just throw any bone in there.
+Traditionally, it requires a low and slow simmer for at least 18 hours.
+To make it the right way, you can’t just throw any bone in there.
 Since the goal is a high gelatin content, the bones need to be rich in connective tissue, yielding collagen (so hot right now!).
 The gelatin is what produces collagen when the broth simmers.
 So yes, we are talking feet, knuckles, and the parts with joints.

 When we get down to the actual chickens (and sometimes cows) used in the broth, I highly recommend that you Pretty Birds use broth with free range and pasture-fed animals.
 It is super easy to find these products these days without making it yourself, and if you don’t have 18 hours to spare, the plethora of companies ready to make broth for you are endless.
 When I am in San Francisco, I love the door-to-door service of Broth Baby (not to mention their scrumptious Turmeric Coconut Veggie Broth, yum).
 Their goal to reconnect you with your kitchen and cook a homemade meal for wellness is something all of us in our hectic lives should hold at high value.

-The bone broth craze has reached unbelievable limits.
+This fad has reached unbelievable limits.
 The obvious uses for soups and rice dishes are a no brainer.
-But serious bone broth fanatics have opened up “coffee shops” serving strictly bone broth and bone broth mixtures.
-Sipping bone broth is the easiest way to get its benefits into your system, but we have reached a new level when coffee shops are offering pseudo-coffee drinks with bone broth as the hero ingredient – not the caffeine.
-Brodo, in New York, makes the Oishi Oishi – chicken broth, shitake tea, reishi powder, roasted garlic purée and grass fed butter – and New Yorkers stop by the little window and warm up with their special recipes on cold days.
-I am not sure how I feel about bone broth replacing my coffee ritual, but obviously I am in the minority, because these shops are popping up all over the place.
+But serious fanatics have opened up “coffee shops” serving strictly bone broth and mixtures.
+Sipping it is the easiest way to get its benefits into your system, but we have reached a new level when coffee shops are offering pseudo-coffee drinks with this broth as the hero ingredient – not the caffeine.
+Brodo, in New York, makes the Oishi Oishi – chicken broth, shiitake tea, reishi powder, roasted garlic purée and grass fed butter – and New Yorkers stop by the little window and warm up with their special recipes on cold days.
+I am not sure how I feel about this replacing my coffee ritual, but obviously I am in the minority, because these shops are popping up all over the place.

 Bone broth still reigns top in the Paleo diet, but now fitness gurus are jumping in, too.
-Bone broth is a great addition to those post-workout smoothie shots due to their high protein content.
+It’s a great addition to those post-workout smoothie shots due to their high protein content.
 Using the actual broth a little been-there-done-that for smoothie insiders, but now, the brand Ancient Nutrition has turned their bone broth into actual protein powder.
-For those of you who can’t digest whey protein, or who opt for plant-based powders (which leave a weird gritty taste in your smoothie, but… do you), this bone broth protein powder gives you all the protein you need without the bloat.
+For those of you who can’t digest whey protein, or who opt for plant-based powders (which leave a weird gritty taste in your smoothie, but… do you), this protein powder gives you all the protein you need without the bloat.